ApoorvaGithubAmargol/histogram_GUI/README.md

 I have used MATLAB GUI feature to generate user interface.There are two methods to do so:

-1. we can type the following in the command window and a top up window opens which you can modify according to requirements appdesigner
+1. we can type the following in the command window and a top up window opens which you can modify according to requirements

+        appdesigner

-2. Using the main code itself
+3. Using the main code itself with this format:

          uicontrol( Name,Value )

 creates a user interface control with property values specified using one or more name-value pair arguments